Norton Family: Overview

-Norton Family can monitor Internet, instant messenger, and social-networking sites' traffic.
+Norton Family can monitor Internet, instant messenger, video, and social-networking sites' traffic.
 On shared computers, it depends on the Norton Safety Minder to enforce policies and report activities for individual accounts.
 Norton Family emphasizes transparency between parents and children, attempting to create "open" and "ongoing dialogue".
-A system tray icon is intended to make the software's presence known.
-Also, as a security company, Symantec decided not to introduce something spyware-like.
-The service integrates with the Transport Driver Interface, allowing it to control Internet access for any Internet-enabled application.
-Attempts to bypass Safety Minder are logged.

-Norton Family blocks specific sites using nearly four dozen categories.
-It preconfigures this feature based on a birth date.
-While Norton Family does not analyze pages in real-time, uncategorized sites are queued for heuristic and manual review.
+Norton Family blocks objectionable websites by allowing parents to select among up to forty five categories of material to be limited, with options to block fully or provide warnings.
 On attempt to visit a blocked site, children may receive a pop-up warning and an explanatory note in the browser with space to appeal the block.
 Otherwise, children will receive a warning, with the option of continuing to the page.
 Whenever a rule is ignored, it is logged.
 To make log files easier to parse, advertisement URLs are omitted from logs.

-The service can define when children have access to a computer Parents can define a range of hours when children are blocked, with separate settings for each child, weekdays and weekends.
+The service can define when children have access to a computer.
+Parents can define a range of hours when children are blocked, with separate settings for each child, weekdays and weekends.
 A daily time quota can be configured as well.
 Children receive a warning 15 minutes prior before blocks begin or a time limit is exceeded.
 The amount of time left can be checked via the Norton Family system tray icon.
 In the last minute before forced logout, children can postpone it by pressing a button, disabling the desktop and leaving only the Norton Family icon functional.
 Parents can then enter their credentials to grant a time extension.
 The time-management feature can also warn children, rather than cutting off access.
 Exceeding limits will result in a log entry.
 Time limits are enforced across multiple PCs.
 Changing the system time does not affect Online Family.
 The activity will be logged, however.